docsforadobe/premiere-plugin-guide/docs/intro/document-overview.rst

 :ref:`hardware/hardware` introduces Media Abstraction, used by hardware integrators and software developers to integrate with Premiere and accelerate specific workflows.

-The remainder of the document describes specific plug-in types.
+The remainder of the document describes specific :ref:`intro/premiere-pro-plug-in-types`.

 This document is designed to be read non-linearly.
 You can browse through the topics from the bookmarks that appear in the left-hand panel in Acrobat, or the right-hand panel in the Preview application on macOS.
 A simple search for a well-chosen keyword will also turn up much information on any given topic.